 In many organisations, employees are their most valuable assets.
 And for this reason, effective management of human resources is essential for every company.
 Human Resources helps in structuring teams, it builds the organisation's culture and it helps people with engagement and development.
 Human resource management creates a lot of difference in enhancing the productivity of the employees.

-The BA (Hons) Business and Human Resources programme can be earned in 11 months on a Full Time basis and 18 months on a Part Time basis.
+The BA (Hons) Business and Human Resources programme can be earned in 18 months on a Part Time basis.
 As a graduate of this programme, you will have excellent skills and knowledge in strategies for enhancing employee relations, change management, developing training models and human resource planning.

 Our other Business degree options include: